coala/coala-bears/README.rst

 INSTALLATION
 ============

-coala-bears can be installed with ``pip install coala-bears``.
+coala-bears can be installed with ``pip3 install coala-bears``.
 If you need more information about the installation and dependencies, take a look at our `installation documentation
 <http://coala.rtfd.org/en/latest/Users/Install.html>`__.

 The latest code from master is automatically deployed to PyPI as a development version.
-Get it with ``pip install coala-bears --pre``.
+Get it with ``pip3 install coala-bears --pre``.

 |PyPI|